haihala/haihala.github.io/src/lib/posts/wag-pre-polish-update.md

 the idea that you could buy multiple of the same item and just make it into effectively an upgrade tree.
-I bring this up because one of the narrative aspects of Mizku was that she was coming from humble origins and this was reflected in the plan by having lots of consumables she would be incentivised to repeatedly buy.
+I bring this up because one of the narrative aspects of Mizku was that she was coming from humble origins and this was reflected in the plan by having lots of consumables she would be incentivized to repeatedly buy.
 This would lead to the general items being comparatively more expensive over the course of the game.
 Even though consumables still exist, I realized that they are way harder to design for now that you can't buy the same